EnderXie23/Paint/README.md

 ## Running
 You can modify the `inference_inpainting.py` file to set your own image path, mask path, and text prompt.
 See `main` function for details.
 Happy trying!

+## More
+Checkout the instruct-pix2pix folder for newly trained models for inpainting!